Fusion and reactions of $\alpha$+$^8$Be in the Hoyle resonance and associated resonances region: Evaluation of the cross section for + Be to fuse and decay to the C(

 where $R_T$, in units of fm, is the turning point satisfying $E=V(R_T)$ with the reduced mass $\mu$ in units of MeV.
-Here, it is probably reasonable to assume the tunneling time is instantaneous on the ground of the ``wavefunction connection" at the barrier boundary.
-Furthermore, various theories have estimated a range of tunneling time that varies from zero to hundreds of attoseconds, and no consensus has yet been reached on which single theoretical estimate was correct.
-One reason for such disagreements boils down to the fundamental concept of time in quantum mechanics \cite{Hauge89, Field22}.

-Figure \ref{fig6}(a) shows the $\Gamma$(E$_{\rm cm}$) results of Eqs.\ (\ref{eq6}) and (\ref{eq7}); the energy dependence of the semi-empirical $\Gamma_\gamma$ shows a monotonous increase as $E_{\rm cm}$ increases in contrast to the $\Gamma_\alpha$ which rises more rapidly, and intersects the $\Gamma_\gamma$ at $E_{\rm cm}$ $\approx$ 0.227 MeV.
-At this point, we must emphasize that the result of Eq.(\ref{eq7}) is only valid for a broad continuum.

-The changes in the $\Gamma_\alpha$ width are most drastic in the vicinity of the Hoyle state as shown in the inset of Fig. \ref{fig6}(a) where we observe, away from the Hoyle resonance, the values of $\Gamma_\alpha$ are on the order of $\sim$ 1.0 MeV, whereas, in the proximity of the Hoyle state governed by the Breit-Wigner distribution, the value of $\Gamma_\alpha$ reduces to $\sim$ 8.0 eV.
-Here, we use a simple ``flat" function to qualitatively represent the distribution of the Hoyle width in the energy range between 0.280927 MeV and 0.280938 MeV to simplify our proceeding calculation for the fusion cross section.

-Figure \ref{fig6}(b) shows the fusion fraction result $F(E_{\rm cm})$ of Eq.\ (\ref{eq5}) as a function of energy.
-The $^{12}$C fusion factor corresponds to the energy variation of $\Gamma_\alpha$ and $\Gamma_\gamma$.
-For energies below 0.239 MeV, the plot shows $F_\gamma$ is near a maximum probability of 1.0, indicating the $\gamma$-decay process plays a dominant role.
-At $E$ $\approx$ 0.227 MeV, the probability of the $\alpha$-decay almost equals to the $\gamma$-decay.
-For higher $E$, the $F_\gamma$ factor continues to drop until it reaches the Hoyle resonance.
-At the Hoyle resonance, $F_\gamma$ increases again to several orders of magnitudes as illustrated by the inset of Fig. \ref{fig6}(b).
-As $E$ further increases, away from the Hoyle resonance, the $F_\gamma$, and again, decreases to a minute value of $\sim$10$^{-8}$.
-Note that, to make sure our calculation is reasonable, we also checked our ratio $\Gamma_\gamma/\Gamma_\alpha \sim 3.98 \times 10^{-4}$ by comparing to the ratio $\Gamma_\gamma/\Gamma_\alpha = 4 \times 10^{-4}$ reported in Ref.\ \cite{Fre14} at the Hoyle energy.

-Evaluating Eq.\ (\ref{fu}) we obtained the cross section for the fusion of $\alpha + {}^8{\rm Be} \to {}^{12}{\rm C}(2_1^+)$ as a function of energy shown in Fig.\ \ref{fig7}.
-One can see on the plot that the Hoyle resonance manifested as a sharp spike ``piggybacking" on the broad Gamow-like background.
-Focusing on the Hoyle region, the inset in the figure indicates $\Gamma_\alpha$ $\sim$ 9.0 eV, which is consistent with the earlier noted width of 8.0 eV, which is, in turn, within the error bar of the experimental value of 8.5 eV.
+Figure \ref{fig7} shows the radiative fusion cross section of Eq.\ (\ref{fu}) for $\alpha + {}^8{\rm Be} \buildrel \gamma \over\to {}^{12}{\rm C}(2_1^+)$ as a function of energy.
+The plot clearly shows the Hoyle resonance as a sharp, well-defined spike on the broad Gamow-like background.
+A closer view of the Hoyle region, provided in the inset, indicates $\Gamma_\alpha$ $\approx$ 9.0 eV, in agreement with the previously calculated width of 8.0 eV and consistent with the experimental value of 8.5 eV within uncertainty.
+In the near-threshold region where $E_{\rm c.m.}$ $\lesssim$ 0.12 MeV, the $\sigma_{RF}$ cross section appears to follow effectively the relation